 The Most Incredible Teen & Tween Boy’s Easter Basket Essential Must-Have List EVER!

 Socks.
 Yes, socks.
 My boys love socks as gift ideas (this will also work for Christmas and birthday gifts).
-You can go with basic socks or an athletic pair, either way, they will love this Easter basket idea.
+You can go with basic socks or an athletic pair.
+Either way, they will love this Easter basket idea.

 T-Shirt.
 My boys wear a lot of brand athletic t-shirts.
-I can usually find these for under $10 bucks at a discount store and also online.
+I can usually find these for under $10 bucks at a discount store and online.

 iTunes Cards.
 If your child has an Apple product, a $10 iTunes Gift Card is the perfect gift.
-My boys love when they are gifted iTunes gift cards.
+My boys love it when they are gifted iTunes gift cards.
 I mean, what teen doesn’t love music?!

 I have seen iPads as low as $100 after Christmas.
-While this may be a big purchase, scoring a deal that won’t break the bank and makes this a win-win!
+While this may be a big purchase, scoring a deal won’t break the bank, making this a win-win!

 Game Cards.
 This is another gift card idea.
 Does your child own one of the gaming consoles?
-More than likely they will want a game card for that system.
+More than likely, they will want a game card for that system.

-Video Games- Video games are always a great gift idea for gamers.
+Video Games.
+Video games are always a great gift idea for gamers.